canonical/snapd/HACKING.md

 ### Tagging spread tests

-Tags are used to categorize spread tests independently of the test suite where it is located.
+Tags are used to categorize spread tests independently of the test suite where they are located.

 This is the list of tags and the tagging criteria: